awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.rst

 Create an object containing the Protocol parameter to specify the application protocol, the TopicArn for the topic to subscribe to, and the ARN of a mobile application endpoint for the Endpoint parameter.
 Pass the parameters to the subscribe method of the AWS.SNS client class.

-To call the subscribe method, create a promise for invoking an Amazon SNS service object, passing the parameters object.
+To call the subscribe method, create a promise for invoking an |SNS| service object, passing the parameters object.
 Then handle the response in the promise callback.

 **Imports**